Learning The Difference Between Annulment And Divorce

 Grounds For Religious Annulment Of A Marriage

-The requisites for granting annulment depend on the church or synagogue but generally include establishing that, when entering the initial marriage, the parties did not fully understand the terms of the contract.
+The requisites for granting annulment depend on the church or synagogue, but generally include establishing that, when entering the initial marriage, the parties did not fully understand the terms of the contract.
 This may include things such as psychological unfitness, a misrepresentation of intention, or even an inability to have children.
 Religious annulments are granted at the discretion of the church or synagogue and are unrelated to the proceedings in domestic relations court.

 Civil Annulment And Divorce Law

 A civil annulment, like a religious one, will seek to establish that the marriage was not valid to begin with, but unlike a religious annulment, it will seek to do so legally under the court’s legal process.
-Under Ohio divorce law, an annulment may be granted due to a variety of factors including:
+Under Ohio divorce law, an annulment may be granted due to a variety of factors, including:

 - Either party was still legally married to another living spouse at the time the union took place.